36. Stack 3D

 A few details:

-that animates it to the left or right (starting from the point where you released it). - Each card has
+• The cards are wrapped in an <AnimatePresence>, and the first card will have an exit animation that moves it to the left or right (starting from the point where you release it).

 function Card(props) {